TheReconPilot/rl-notes/docs/exploration.md

 **We want to try actions if we believe there's a chance they turn out optimal.**

+### Thomson Sampling

+Suppose we somehow know the probability distributions of $Q(s, a)$ values for multiple actions $a$.
+Thomson Sampling simply does the following:

+- Sample once from each $Q$ distribution
+- Take argmax over the samples

+We pick the action whose sampled $Q$ value is the largest.

 Continuing from that, we also want to explore actions that haven't been explored properly yet.
 So, an idea could be to **prioritize actions with uncertain outcomes**.
 This is also known as the *optimism in the face of uncertainty* idea.

 ### UCB (Upper Confidence Bounds)